MANAGEMENT AND ACCOUNTING WEB

 Chen, S. 2008.
 DCF techniques and nonfinancial measures in capital budgeting: A contingency approach analysis.
 Behavioral Research In Accounting 20(1): 13-29.

 Cheng, J. L. C. 1984.
 Paradigm development and communication in scientific settings: A contingency analysis.
 The Academy of Management Journal 27(4): 870-877.
-(JSTOR link).

 Cheng, J. L. C. and W. McKinley.
 1983.
 Toward an integration of organization research and practice: A contingency study of bureaucratic control and performance in scientific settings.
 Administrative Science Quarterly 28(1): 85-100.
-(JSTOR link).
 (Part of a special section on the utilization of organizational research, part 2).

 Chenhall, R. H. 2003.
 Management control system design within its organizational context: Findings from contingency-based research and directions for the future.
 Accounting, Organizations and Society 28(2-3): 127-168.
 (Summary).